Home : CNC :

 - Turn on the CNC controller to lock the stepper motors

-- Swing the plate over the bit until the bit is centered in the hole/plate
+- Swing the shoe over the bit until the bit is centered in the hole/shoe

-- Set the plate just high enough to clear all clamps/screw heads.
+- Set the shoe plate just high enough to clear all clamps/screw heads.

 [ comment | link | top ]